The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

-We broadly summarize the radial force balance throughout the filament, emphasizing the key physical characteristics of each of the three radial zones.
+We broadly summarise the balance of the radial force throughout the filament, highlighting the key physical characteristics of each of the three radial zones.
 In the \textbf{T} (thermal) zone, thermal pressure forces dominate, roughly balancing gravity and ram pressure forces.
-In the \textbf{V} (vortex) zone, thermal pressure forces become comparable to centrifugal forces induced by mean rotation, and these combine to roughly balance gravity.
-At the same time, the dominant forces are actually residual rotation, shear, and turbulent pressure which are induced by the vortex structure of the filament.
-Individually, each of these is stronger than gravity in absolute value, though they roughly cancel out, leaving a relatively small combined force which is weaker than the mean centrifugal term.
-In the \textbf{S} (stream) zone, a drop in both centrifugal and thermal pressure forces due to the development of a strong cooling flow, results in a net inwards acceleration of the velocity field which damps outflows in this region.
+In the \textbf{V} (vortex) zone, the thermal pressure forces become comparable to the centrifugal forces induced by mean rotation, and these combine to roughly balance gravity.
+At the same time, the dominant forces are actually residual rotation, shear, and turbulent pressure, which are induced by the vortex structure of the filament.
+Individually, each of these is stronger than gravity in absolute value, though they roughly cancel out, leaving a relatively small combined force, which is weaker than the mean centrifugal term.
+In the \textbf{S} (stream) zone, a drop in both centrifugal and thermal pressure forces due to the development of a strong cooling flow results in a net inwards acceleration of the velocity field.

 In the axial direction, the situation is much simpler.
 The axial inertial force is comparable in amplitude and opposite in sign to the axial gravitational force, which both exhibit a very weak radial dependence. $F_{\rm inertial,a}$ is dominated by axial ram pressure forces encapsulated in the term $-v_z\partial v_z/\partial z$, while the other two terms, representing turbulent forces, are very small.
 The axial thermal pressure force is comparatively small in amplitude, directed outwards in the \textbf{S} zone and inwards at larger radii.
 This is consistent with a picture where the cold stream gas penetrates the hot CGM and free-falls towards the massive central galaxies on either end, while the hot filament gas does not penetrate the virial shock and instead builds up in the CGM and IGM around the haloes, providing additional pressure confinement that slightly weakens the tidal stretching of the filament in the axial direction.
 We will discuss this further in \se{cold_streams}.